MohammadmehdiJamalpour/react-user-management-system/README.md

 ## Usage

 1. **Add a User**:
-    - Click on the "افزودن" (Add) button.
-    - Fill in the name, family name, and ID card number fields.
-    - Click "Save" to add the user.

 2. **Edit a User**:
-    - Click the "Edit" button next to the user's information.
-    - Modify the desired fields.
-    - Click "Save" to update the user's information.

 3. **Delete a User**:
-    - Click the "Delete" button next to the user's information.
-    - Confirm the deletion in the popup modal.

 4. **Search for a User**:
-    - Enter the name, family name, or ID card number in the search fields.
-    - The user list will filter in real-time based on the search criteria.

 ## Directory Structure